DC-analysis/dclab/docs/sec_av_emodulus.rst

 ===========================
 Young's modulus computation
 ===========================
-The computation of the Young's modulus uses a look-up table that was derived from finite elements methods according to :cite:`Mokbel2017`.
+The computation of the Young's modulus uses a look-up table (LUT) that was derived from finite elements methods :cite:`Mokbel2017` and the analytical solution :cite:`Mietke2015`.
+The LUT was computed using a linear elastic sphere model in an axis-symmetric channel (2D).
+The model computations take into account the equivalent channel radius for a square channel cross-section with the factor 1.094 (see also supplement S3 in :cite:`Mietke2015`).
+The original data used to generate the LUT are available on figshare :cite:`FigshareWittwer2020`.

 The computation takes into account corrections for the viscosity (medium, channel width, flow rate, and temperature) :cite:`Mietke2015` and corrections for pixelation of the area and the deformation which are computed from a (pixelated) image :cite:`Herold2017`.

-Since the Young's modulus is model-dependent, it is not made available right away as an
-:ref:`ancillary feature <sec_features_ancillary>`
-(in contrast to e.g. event volume or average event brightness).
+Since the Young's modulus is model-dependent, it is not made available right away as an :ref:`ancillary feature <sec_features_ancillary>` (in contrast to e.g. event volume or average event brightness).

 .. ipython::